ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 app.UseMvc(routes);
 </pre>

-There is also `UseFluentActions(config, actions)` to apply initial settings on all of the fluent actions you define, take a look at the `Config` parameter further down for more info.
+Take a look at the `Configure` method further down to apply settings on multiple actions.

 ## How To Use

 Fluent actions are added inside the `Startup.cs` file in the `UseFluentActions` statement:

 ```
 app.UseFluentActions(actions =>
 {
     actions.RouteGet("/helloWorld").To(() => "Hello World!");
 });
 ```

 The fluent action definitions can be placed in one or many other files though:

 ```
 app.UseFluentActions(actions =>
 {
     actions.RouteGet("/helloWorld").To(() => "Hello World!");
     actions.Add(FluentActions.UserActions);